4 Protestant Reformation & America

 Pilgrims and Puritans would not have approved of such religious liberty and, moreover, weren’t involved in founding the United States.
 While we don’t dwell on exact dates much in history classes anymore, it’s important to realize that the Pilgrims settled New England 150 years before anyone ever conceived of the United States.
 For perspective: nearly as much time transpired between the First Thanksgiving and the Declaration of Independence as between ourselves and the Civil War.
 The Pilgrims were important in shaping American identity, though, and the Reformation continued to influence America in significant ways through the founding up to the present.
 But other American colonies besides Massachusetts established the religious freedom Americans value today.

-In coming chapters we’ll revisit how the Reformation impacted England’s colonization of Virginia (Chapter 5) and Puritan New England (Chapter 6), and examine how religious freedom evolved during the Protestant Great Awakening (Chapter 7).
+In coming chapters we’ll revisit how the Reformation impacted England’s colonization of Virginia (Chapter 5) and Puritan New England (Chapter 6), and examine how religious freedom evolved during the Protestant Great Awakening (Chapter 7) and writing of the Constitution (chapter 10).

 Optional Reading: